Kobzol/cuda-profile/visualization/README.md

 This repository contains code for a web dashboard that visualises CUDA memory accesses.
 It uses Typescript, React, Redux and Webpack.

+You can access the dashboard here: <https://kobzol.github.io/cuda-profile>

 ### Dependencies
     $ npm install

 ### Usage
-You can either run the development version and access it at `http://localhost.3000`:
+You can either run the development version and access it at `http://localhost:3000`:

     $ npm start